 Right image via Okayama Denim

-Seen as one of the most progressive and unique Japanese denim brands, Pure Blue Japan pushes the boundaries of raw denim with artisanal fabrics that look like no other in terms of color, texture, and weave.
-Based in Okayama, Pure Blue Japan has been operating since 1997.
 The brand uses yarn-dyeing—a process where the cotton yarns are dyed prior to weaving—to create their raw denim, which is notorious for its slubby texture.
 Often abbreviated as PBJ, Pure Blue Japan specializes in slim, contemporary fits with a small hem opening.
-Each pair of PBJs features their iconic embroidered emblem on the back pocket.
+Each pair of PBJs features their iconic embroidered feather emblem on the back pocket.
 If you’re looking for a pair of heavily tapered jeans with heaps of fading potential, balling out on a pair of PBJs will leave you very satisfied.

-Pure Blue Japan Key Products
+Pure Blue Japan Key Silhouettes

 XX-013